 What Is an Index Fund and Should I Buy One?

-Investors might consider index funds if they want to match, but not outperform, the larger market.
+Investors flock to index funds for their low fees, the instant diversification they provide and their record of generating sustainable long-term gains.
 Like any investment, index funds have advantages and disadvantages and may not be right for every investor.

 Read on to see if investing in index funds is a good idea for you.